Single-line diagrams. In Revit.

 ElectroBIM integration with EVOLVE

-It’s also possible for EVOLVE users to benefit from the versatility offered by ElectroBIM, with integration allowing for conduit sizes to transfer to EVOLVE Electrical and recycle information from conduit runs in a design.
+It's also possible for EVOLVE users to benefit from the versatility offered by ElectroBIM.
+Transfer conduit sizes and other information to EVOLVE Electrical, and pull wire lengths from EVOLVE into ElectroBIM.

 System Requirements